19th Infantry Division "Venezia"

 The 19th Infantry Division "Venezia" (19ª Divisione di fanteria "Venezia") was a infantry division of the Royal Italian Army during World War II.
-The Venezia was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
-Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
+The Venezia was a mountain-type infantry division, which meant that the division's artillery and logistics were moved by pack mules, while in standard infantry divisions artillery and logistics were moved by horse-drawn limbers and carriages.
+Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini troops.
 The division was named for the city of Venice and based in Tuscany, from where it also recruited most of its troops.
 After the Armistice of Cassibile between the Allies and Italy was announced on 8 September 1943 the division joined the Yugoslav partisans in Montenegro and formed the Partisan Division "Garibaldi".

 History

 The division's lineage begins with the Brigade "Venezia" established on 1 November 1883 in Alessandria with the 83rd and 84th infantry regiments.

 World War I

 The brigade fought on the Italian front in World War I. On 10 November 1926 the brigade assumed the name of XIX Infantry Brigade and received the 70th Infantry Regiment "Ancona" from the disbanded Brigade "Ancona".
 The brigade was the infantry component of the 19th Territorial Division of Florence, which also included the 19th Artillery Regiment.
 In 1934 the division changed its name to 19th Infantry Division "Gavinana".